 - The bio limit is 150 characters so make every word count.

-- People will want to see what they can get out of your product, service, or page so mention the benefits (free stuff works best).
+- People will want to see what they can get out of your product, service, or page so mention the benefits (free stuff works well).

 - Don’t forget your call to action.
-This will prompt your visitors to do something about what they’ve just read on your page (i.e Press link in bio for free guide).
+This will prompt your visitors to do something (i.e Press link in bio for free guide).

 Those are the three basics things you need to have before delving into posts, follows, shares, and other activities on Instagram.